Hidden gems in Nice are out-of-the-way places that aren’t necessarily high on top of the list of things to do.

 The Jardin du Monastere de Cimiez, known by locals as le Jardin des Fleurs is located in Cimiez and offers a beautiful and peaceful surrounding.

-Flowers everywhere and all sorts of plants line the alleyways.
+Flowers are everywhere and all sorts of plants line the alleyways.
 It’s very clean and well taken care of.

 In the summer, treat yourself to a wonderful classical concert near the cloister.